AperiodicMethods/AperiodicMethods/notebooks/README.md

 #### 15-Complexity

+This notebook examines complexity measures that can be applied to time series.

+#### 16-FractalDimension

-This notebook examines complexity and fractal dimension measures that can be applied to time series.
+This notebook examines fractal dimension measures that can be applied to time series.

-#### 16-Information
+#### 17-Information

 This notebook examines information theory measures, including entropy measures.

+#### 18-MultiscaleEntropy

+This notebook examines multiscale entropy measures.

-## 2)Methods Comparisons
+## 2) Method Comparisons

 This section compares between the different methods, on simulated data.